jamesnatcher/personal-budget-app/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

-## Updating the database

-> Create, udpdate, and delete tables in the schema.ts file
-> Generate migration usine `npm run generate`
-> Migrate the new changes using `npm run migrate`